This entry is also available in: Español

 What is mexican green spaghetti?

-They’re served mostly as a side dish in special occasions like weddings or big gatherings as they are also very pretty with that particular bright green color.
+Mexican green spaghetti is served mostly as a side dish in special occasions like weddings or big gatherings because that pasta is also very pretty with that particular bright green color.

 Is poblano pasta spicy?

 Not really.
 Even though poblano peppers are somehow unpredictable, you still can control the spiciness of the sauce by discarding seeds and veins.

 Pay special attention when doing this and use gloves to avoid heat from coming in contact with your skin.